 Operated by East Bay Regional Park District as part of Del Valle Regional Park, the lake is located just 10 minutes from downtown Livermore.
 Visitors to Lake Del Valle can enjoy swimming, boating, camping, picnicking, interpretive tours, hiking and bicycle trails, and a visitor center.

-The Rocky Ridge Visitor Center is on the west side of the lake and contains exhibits and information about Lake Del Valle and its surrounding wilderness.
+The Del Valle Visitor Center is on the west side of the lake and contains exhibits and information about Lake Del Valle and its surrounding wilderness.
 Campers and park visitors are encouraged to visit and learn about Lake Del Valle’s vast history that dates back to 1966 and enjoy a scenic boat tour of the lake accompanied by naturalist staff who can provide details on the wildlife.
 For more information about the visitor center or the boat tours call (510) 544-3146.

 There are two entrances to Del Valle Regional Park.
 The main entrance on Del Valle Road offers parking close to the lake, swimming areas, and campgrounds.
 The Arroyo Road Staging Area on the north side of the lake also offers parking, but visitors must hike to get to the lake.

 There is only one boat launch ramp on the lake, and it is on the east shore.
 The boat ramp is only accessible to cars from the main entrance.

 Swimming is permitted at the East Swim Beach and the West Swim Beach.
 Both beaches are only accessible from the main entrance.

 For a map and more information on how to get to the lake, view the Del Valle Regional Park Brochure.